teaching-js/js-primer/content/basics/index.md

 ## Usage

-Most commonly we use JavaScript in web browsers for client-side script execution, but it's also become increasingly popular as a server side language through `node.js`.
+Most commonly we use JavaScript in web browsers for client-side script execution, but it's also become increasingly popular as a server side language through `node.`.
 JavaScript can even be used to develop and build native applications for desktop and mobile.